FairSNA: Algorithmic Fairness in Social Network Analysis: FairSNA: Fairness Constraints, State-of-the-art, and Future Directions

 The maximin fairness focuses on the least influenced community, and therefore, the overall outreach is impacted and is lower than the achieved by other fairness-aware methods.

 \item Disparity \cite{ali2019fairness}: The disparity of a method is computed by the maximum disparity in the normalized outreach across all communities.
 It is defined as,

 \item Diversity \cite{farnad2020unifying}: The diversity measure allocates resources according to the network structure of each community.
 It follows two steps.
 In the first step, a fraction of initial influencers are chosen proportional to the size of the community, and the influence is propagated in the induced sub-graph of that community.
 In the second step, the outreach of influence in each community is used as a lower bound on the influence received by the nodes of that community.
 In simple words, it ensures that each community receives outreach at least equal to the internal outreach of that community.
-The steps are summarized below. \begin{enumerate} \item Let $G_{C_i}$ denotes the induced subgraph for a community $C_i$, and $k_{C_i}=\left \lceil |S| \cdot |C_i|/|V| \right \rceil$ and \\ $Outreach_{C_i}=\max_{S \subset C_i :|S|=k_{C_i}} I(S,G_{C_i})$. \item For each community $C_i$, the diversity constraint ensures that it holds $E[I(S, C_i)] \geq Outreach_{C_i}$. \end{enumerate}
+The steps are summarized below. \begin{enumerate} \item Let $G_{C_i}$ denotes the induced subgraph for a community $C_i$, and $k_{C_i}=\left \lceil |S| \cdot |C_i|/|V| \right \rceil$ and \\ $Outreach_{C_i}=\max_{S \subset C_i :|S|=k_{C_i}} |I(S,G_{C_i})|$.